-The huge fountain shoots water 140 meters into the air, making it a very popular photographic destination.
-The best time to take pictures of this landmark (especially during sunset), are between March and July when there are plenty of light hours.
+The huge fountain shoots water 140 meters into the air, making it a popular photographic destination.
+The best time to take pictures of this landmark (especially during sunset) is between March and July when plenty of light hours exist.

 The Jet d’Eau was not always a popular tourist destination, however.
-In fact, it wasn’t even what you’d consider a “destination!”
+It wasn’t even what you’d consider a “destination!”
 Here’s the story of how Geneva’s iconic fountain came to be.
-The first jet, installed in 1886, was a hydraulic power network’s safety valve that vented great geysers of water 30 meters into the air.
+The first jet, installed in 1886, was a hydraulic power network’s safety valve that vented great water geysers 30 meters into the air.

 Yup.
 A safety valve.
-Apparently, the locals really enjoyed the fountains created by the valve and it was relocated to a more aesthetically pleasing spot upstream.
-In 1951, the jet was replaced by the current monster, increasing the height of the jet by 110 meters.
-Given that this is Switzerland, I suppose it’s only fitting that even the most grandiose urban emblem has a utilitarian background!
+The locals enjoyed the fountains created by the valve, and it was relocated to a more aesthetically pleasing spot upstream.
+In 1951, the current monster replaced the jet, increasing its height by 110 meters.
+Given that this is Switzerland, I suppose it’s only fitting that even the most exquisite urban emblem has a practical background!

-Although we totally recommend visiting the Jet d’Eauin person, the jet is so large that it is visible from above as you fly to or from Geneva- plus you won’t risk getting wet!
+Although we recommend visiting the Jet d’Eauin in person, the jet is so large that it is visible from above as you fly to or from Geneva- plus, you won’t risk getting wet!